moaahmad/ShopSavvy/README.md

 # ShopSavvy
 - An iOS app that makes use of the [DummyJSON](https://dummyjson.com/docs) API to fetch products
-  - Utilises SwiftUI & Combine
+  - Utilises SwiftUI, Combine, and Async/Await
-  - Compiles and runs on Xcode 14.0
+  - Compiles and runs on Xcode 14.3

 ## Requirements
 - [x] Show a list of products